-To achieve this look, gently tuck wing tips behind the chicken to prevent overcooking.
-The tips cook fast and will turn dark brown very quickly.
+To achieve this elegant pose, gently tuck wing tips behind the chicken to prevent tips from burning (they cook very fast).

 Fold legs together as pictured.
 Tuck a toothpick in meaty section of both legs to hold the together while roasting.
 Remove toothpick before serving.

 Calories and nutritional information not included with recipes on this site.